 Sales metrics

-Business intelligence is critical for understanding how your sales team is performing.
+business intelligence performance metrics is critical for understanding how your sales team is performing.
 By tracking the right sales metrics, you can make informed decisions about where to allocate resources and how to improve your sales process. fortunately, there are a number of tools available to help you track sales metrics.

 CRMs offer powerful reporting tools that can help you track key metrics such as conversion rate, close rate, and average deal size.
 In addition, many CRMs provide built-in dashboards that allow you to see how your sales team is performing against specific goals.